Table of Contents

 - The birth method (vaginal vs caesarean section) likely does not impact the risk of childhood obesity.

-- Low and high birth weights seem to associate with increased risks of obesity, but this may be mediated by the infant growth trajectories rather than the pregnancy conditions themselves; more research is needed to clarify these points.
+- Low and high birth weights seem to associate with increased risks of obesity, but this may be mediated by the infant growth trajectories after delivery rather than the pregnancy conditions themselves; more research is needed to clarify these points.

 - Various pollutants and in particular cigarette smoke can increase the risk of childhood obesity.